thingsboard/thingsboard.github.io/_includes/docs/user-guide/telemetry.md

 {% if docsPrefix == "paas/" %}

-ThingsBoard Cloud stores time-series data in the Cassandra database with replication factor of 3.
+ThingsBoard Cloud stores time-series data in the Cassandra database with a replication factor of 3.
-The on-prem installation of ThingsBoard support storage of time-series data in SQL (PostgreSQL) or NoSQL (Cassandra or Timescale) databases.
+The on-prem installation of ThingsBoard supports storage of time-series data in SQL (PostgreSQL) or NoSQL (Cassandra or Timescale) databases.

 {% else %}